Deep Learning Based OFDM Channel Estimation Using Frequency-Time Division and Attention Mechanism: DEEP LEARNING BASED CHANNEL ESTIMATION METHOD

 \subsection{AttenFreqTimeNet}

 Attention mechanism is a DL technique widely used in natural language processing and computer vision \cite{Attention-1}.
+Recently, attention mechanism has also been employed in wireless communications \cite{Attention-2,Attention-3}.
 This mechanism introduces additional neural network, which can select different features in the original neural network according to different situations.
 Also, this additional neural network could assign different weights to the original features and these weights could be called as the soft attentions.
 After this process, the performance of the neural network could be improved, especially for the data under various situations.

 SNR is a very important channel state information and could be easily acquired in current wireless networks \cite{38.214}.
 However, SNR is not used in above neural networks.
 How to design the neural network with SNR is a topic deserving research.
 Then attention mechanism is introduced to involve SNR in the FreqTimeNet, and the new neural network is called as AttenFreqTimeNet, which is shown in Fig. \ref{Net3}.
 After each frequency block, one attention block is added to pay attention to different features in different SNRs.
 The details of the attention block could be seen in Fig. \ref{Net4}.
 Note that The output of one frequency block is ${\bf{F}}^{G}$ with size $1 \times N_{f} \times 2$.